jlabeit/parallel-range-lite/README.md

 Description
 ==========

-Parallel-Range-Light is a parallel suffix array construction algorithm for integer alphabets.
+Parallel-Range-Lite is a parallel suffix array construction algorithm for integer alphabets.
 It is a lightweight implementation based on the range algorithm from the Problem Based Benchmark Suite [PBBS](http://www.cs.cmu.edu/~pbbs/).
 A rough description of the algorithm can be found in the following work.
 > Julian Labeit, Julian Shun, and Guy E. Blelloch.
 Parallel Lightweight Wavelet Tree, Suffix Array and FM-Index Construction.
 DCC 2015.